bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch6-3b">6.3b Horizontal and Vertical Varieties</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-If the lines that we're drawing are either horizontal or vertical, we can use the H or V commands as a shortcut, as they only need the one parameter; in the case of H or h, the x coordinate, and in the case of V or v, the y coordinate.
+<p>If the lines that we're drawing are either horizontal or vertical, we
+can use the H or V commands as a shortcut, as they only need the one parameter; in the case of H or h, the x coordinate, and in the case of V or v, the y coordinate.</p>

 <pre>
 // <i>Syntax for the H/h command.</i>